Current MSN-FNP Student

 My advice for students considering to enroll in the program is just realize that it's okay to say no to some things that aren't gonna be the top priority in your life.
 Keep God first, family, and then just balance your work in your school and it is very doable.

 Have you been able to integrate what you've learned from the program into your current job and if so, can you give me an example of how you've been able to do that?

 Absolutely.
-I think everything in life, we just simply take and we can learn and when you can take a learning experience and turn it into a real life experience.
-And currently, we're in health assessment and that is something that has helping me sharpen my assessment skills, so when I'm in front of patients.
-And listening to lung sounds, and listening to heart sounds I certainly have a much better understanding of what I'm listening for.
+I think everything in life, we just simply take, and we can learn to take a learning experience and turn it into a real life experience.
+And currently we're in health assessment, and that is something that has helping me sharpen my assessment skills, so when I'm in front of patients and listening to lung sounds, and listening to heart sounds, I certainly have a much better understanding of what I'm listening for.

 How did working with your dedicated student support advisor impact your educational experience?

 Well, I cannot say enough positive things about my dedicated student support advisor.
 Amy was her name, and she has just been top-notch, immediate reply to emails, she's always ahead of the eight ball and giving and providing the information to us many times before even the instructors get it to us.
 So that's very much appreciated, to give an overview of the program in the beginning.
 And then each semester, she has checked in to make sure that our classes are in the computer and that we're registered properly and then there's follow-up to see how we're doing within the first couple of weeks, mid-way and at the end, there's emails or phone calls.
 I just honestly cannot say enough positive things about the student success advisor.